Australian Made Clothing Brands (That Are Ethical & Sustainable)

 11. Australian Stitch

-Premium basics using Australian-grown cotton, Australian Stitch makes basics for all genders in small batches and manufactures everything in Sydney.
-Great quality staples at a refreshingly accessible price point for a locally made brand.
+Premium basics using Australian-grown cotton, Australian Stitch makes basics for all genders in small batches, made entirely in Melbourne.
+From knitting and dyeing through to cutting and sewing, everything happens locally within a few kilometres of our Fitzroy store.
+They have great quality staples at a refreshingly accessible price point for a locally made brand.

 Australian Made Shoes